 Think about this as your brain talking to your muscles through a walkie talkie.
 At first, your walkie talkie is all broken up with static and the muscles are constantly saying, “What?!
 We do what?!
 We can’t hear you!”
 Over time, that signal becomes more clear, there is less static, and the muscles slowly begin to understand what to do and become stronger.

 That is neuromuscular efficiency.

-In this rep scheme, you are lifting at a higher volume because the idea is to push our musculoskeletal system, not our central nervous system.
+In this rep scheme, the idea is to push our musculoskeletal system along with our central nervous system.
 Here, we’re interested in the physiology of breaking muscle down and building it back up, aka, growing muscle.

 - Increased capacity for glycogen — The more muscle we have, the more glycogen we can store for workouts.
 Glycogen is our main source during training and the more we can store, the more we’re able to use for our workouts.

 - Improved acid buffering — By training more in the higher reps, we are able to buffer nitrogen out of our muscles more efficiently and increase our lactate threshold.
 This allows us to have better endurance and and move faster when time calls for it.
 Timed rows, timed runs, and benchmark workouts come to mind.

 - Injury Resistance – High rep, moderate load training is excellent for joints, tendons and ligaments and a hugely important inclusion if you cherry pick the strength days and do little else.

 - Physique and Performance Balance – If we are quad dominant or hamstring dominant, performing squats and deadlifts all the time will do little to fix that since those muscles will continue to take over.
 By performing movements that isolate muscle groups, we target and eliminate the imbalances that lead to plateau and injury.